 YouTube is clearly the leader in video hosting, but it’s far from the only option in that space.
 Websites like Vimeo and DailyMotion have been able to carve out niches for themselves, and there are a number of smaller platforms that continue to survive in a YouTube-dominated landscape.

-In this article, we’ll walk you through the steps involved in creating a AAvideo hosting site—whether or not you have the technical experience.
+In this article, we’ll walk you through the steps involved in creating a AAvideo hosting site.
 By the end, you’ll be well on the way to developing a professional website and reaching out to potential viewers.

 Can You Make a Website Like YouTube?

 Video hosting was much more decentralized in the early days of the internet, with no unified platform to dominate the rest.
 The rise of YouTube changed the digital power structure, and YouTube now receives billions of visits every month.